traindown/traindown/routes/spec.md

 Like with sessions and movements, it may not make sense to have a movement without performances, but it is a supported use case so let's honor it.

+You **should** record the sequence of the movements provided by the writer.
+This is important for them to make sense of the story of the session.

 ### Performance Scope

 A **performance** is the expression of a movement.

 Each performance **must** have a load.

 A person writing **Traindown** may optionally provide sets, reps, and failures.
-In absence of explicit detail, you should assume a single set, a single rep, and no failures.
+In absence of explicit detail, you **should** assume a single set, a single rep, and no failures.

 A performance **may** contain metadata key/value pairs and notes.

+You **should** record the sequence of the performances provided by the writer.
+This is important for them to make sense of the story of the movement.